bellons91/personal-tech-notes/azure/Azure Entra/Azure Entra.md

 ---
-tags: azure, cloud, az-900, authentication, paas
+tags:
+  - azure
+  - cloud
+  - az-900
+  - authentication
+  - paas
+aliases:
+  - Active Directory
+  - Azure Active Entra
 ---

-# Azure Entra (aka Active Directory)

 For on-premises environments, **Active Entra runs on Windows Server** instances.
 It provides an identity and access management service that your organization manages.